-To recognize this troubled past and express a desire to establish new relationships with Indigenous peoples, many organizations now start meetings, conferences and other events with a territorial acknowledgement, naming the Indigenous peoples on whose land they now live and work.
+To recognize our country’s troubled past and express a desire to establish new relationships with Indigenous peoples, many organizations — including the USW —now start meetings, conferences and other events with a territorial acknowledgement, naming the Indigenous peoples on whose land they are meeting.

 If you are not sure how to pronounce a nation’s name, you can:

 Some locals may wish to add more to their acknowledgements.
 To thoughtfully prepare an in-depth acknowledgement requires time and thought.
-With leaders and activists, think about and discuss questions such as:
+With Indigenous members, local leaders and activists, think about and discuss questions such as:

 - Why are we doing this acknowledgement?